 Given Lachlan’s intra-family factional alliance with Elisabeth, the potential for control is heightened.

-For mine, ACMA executive chairman Chris Chapman and the six other commissioners or part-time members -- Chris Cheah, Jennifer McNeill, Reg Coutts, Louise Benjamin, Hugh Marks and ACCC chairman Rod Sims -- have some serious issues to consider when they next gather in Sydney for an all-day meeting on February 23.
+For mine, ACMA executive chairman Chris Chapman and the six other commissioners or part-time members — Chris Cheah, Jennifer McNeill, Reg Coutts, Louise Benjamin, Hugh Marks and ACCC chairman Rod Sims — have some serious issues to consider when they next gather in Sydney for an all-day meeting on February 23.

 Communications Minister Stephen Conroy, who has accused News Ltd and the Murdoch family of abusing power by attempting to impose premature “regime change” on Australia’s democracy, has appointed all of the ACMA members and gave Chapman another five-year term in 2010.